Shakila (actress): Life and career

-She quit the film industry and moved to London with her husband.
-After her marriage ended, she came back to Mumbai and remarried an Afghan man who was the Consul General in India.
-They had a daughter Meenaz together, and they went to live abroad.
-In 1991, she suffered a terrible blow when their daughter jumped to her death.
+According to Shakila, "I got married in 1966.
+My husband (Y. M. Ilyas) was from Afghanistan and was its Consulate General in India."
+After her marriage, Shakila went to Germany.
+She spent the next 25 years of her life there and in United States of America.
+She occasionally visited Mumbai where she had a house and where her sisters used to stay.
+However, owing to her personal issues (probable reason being the ending of her marriage), she eventually returned to India for good.
+She had a daughter named Meenaz who jumped to her death in 1991.
 She then moved back to Mumbai and stayed close to her sisters and friends.
 She declined all film and television offers and refused to make an acting comeback, since she wanted fans to remember her as a young, beautiful heroine.
-She died of a massive heart attack at the age of 82 on 20 September 2017 in Mumbai, India.
+She died of a massive heart attack at the age of 81 on 20 September 2017 in Mumbai, India.
 She is buried at Mahim cemetery in Mumbai, Maharashtra.